One of the most underrated places to visit in the emerald isle is the Coppercoast Geopark, located in county Waterford.

 Few steps near this picnic area is the menhir with Ogham engraved.

-You can have a walk around the place and read the informative panels about the rocks present in the area.
+You can have a walk around the place and read on the panels about the rocks present in the area.

-Further up the road is the coast of Annestown, which I think, is the most beautiful among the coasts in the geopark, with the flowers adorning the coast and the water looked clean.
+Further up the road is the coast of Annestown, which I think, is the most beautiful among the coasts in the geopark, with the flowers adorning the coast.

 Here’s another menhir, colorfully painted, displayed in Annestown.
 Exit the coast, turn left, drive further up the road and you’ll see this in the left side of the road.